How To Get Through A Breakup (Because You Will)

 Do A Digital Detox

-You’re going to want to unfriend or block your ex on social media — if you're reluctant to do this, keep in mind that you can always re-friend them later, when the heartbreak isn’t so fresh.
+Along with avoiding checking your ex's socials, Chan suggests removing their presence from your phone entirely.
+Yes, that means unfriending or blocking your ex on social media.
+If you're reluctant to do this, keep in mind that you can always re-friend them later, when the heartbreak isn’t so fresh.
 “Delete old messages, photos, unfollow their accounts, and even better, take a break from social media altogether,” Chan says.
 “Block their number if you have to, so you don’t obsess about them not contacting you."

-She adds, “Before you check his Instagram, stop and ask, ‘Am I being kind to myself right now?’
-You know the answer.
-Replace the urge with another behavior that forces you to be present.
-This may mean you call a friend, go for a jog, or write a letter of gratitude to someone you love.
-The first few times you divert your behavior it will feel contrived and extremely challenging, but the more you practice replacing the self-sabotaging urge with a healthy practice, the easier it becomes.”

 Change Up Your Physical Space